DJ - District Purchasing

 a.
 “Emergency” means circumstances that:

-1. Could not have been reasonably foreseen; b.
-Emergency Declaration: The Superintendent’s designee may declare that emergency
+1. Could not have been reasonably foreseen;

-circumstances exist that requires prompt execution of a public contract.
-1. The declaration shall be made in writing in a memorandum to the Superintendent describing
+1. The declaration shall be made in writing in a memorandum to the Superintendent describing the circumstances in this paragraph 10.a.

-the circumstances in this paragraph 10.a.
 2. A copy shall be issued to the Purchasing Manager.

-3. The emergency declaration memorandum, public contract and associated documentation
+3. The emergency declaration memorandum, public contract and associated documentation shall be kept on file as a public record.

-shall be kept on file as a public record.
-4. Report to Board all emergency contracts that exceed $150,000 at the earliest opportunity.
+4. Report to Board all emergency contracts that exceed $250,000 at the earliest opportunity.

 c.
 Designees authorized to make an emergency declaration: